-Lifelncome is simple and provides five key benefits to enhance your retirement:
+LifeIncome is simple and provides five key benefits to enhance your retirement:

-- · Generation Life guarantees income for life. - Your income is investment-linked, and you have the flexibility to switch between a range of investment options. - Increases access to the Age Pension and other benefits for a broad range of investors. - Generation Life is proud to offer a six month cooling-off period. - Protect your loved one by selecting the Reversionary Beneficiary option you automatically pass your Lifelncome over to your Reversionary Beneficiary with all the same benefits.
+- Generation Life guarantees income for life. - Your income is investment-linked, and you have the flexibility to switch between a range of investment options. - Increases access to the Age Pension and other benefits for a broad range of investors. - Receive more income sooner utilising our LifeBooster and LifeIncome Flex features. - Protect your loved one by selecting the Reversionary Beneficiary option you automatically pass your Lifelncome over to your Reversionary Beneficiary with all the same benefits.